ygordon/dragn_hunter/README.md

 **dragn_hunter.py readme**

 command line code for searching for pairs of radio components that satisfy specified criteria, and flagging likely Double Radio sources associated with Active Galactic Nuclei (DRAGNs).
-Additionally candidate hosts are identified by querying the CatWISE2020 catalog using the flux weighted centroid of the double as the reference position.
+Additionally candidate hosts can be identified by ensuring the *--findhost* flag is set to True (by default it is) which then queries the AllWISE catalog using the central coordinates of double.
 Run as:

     >python3 dragn_hunter.py radio_catalogue